 In its activities Euroapotheca shall collect, use, retain, share, or otherwise process its shareholders’, beneficiaries’, management body members’ personal data.
 Such personal data may include: name, title, address, phone number, e-mail address, date of birth, identification documentation such as passport information or national insurance number, shareholder records (including shares held, share purchases, share disposals, dividend entitlements and payments, votes, proxy appointments) and copies of enquiries, complaints and other correspondence.

-We may process the above-mentioned data: for the purpose of internal administration, in order to fulfil our legal obligations (e.g., the requirement to provide the data of the board and its members in the annual report), to communicate with you (e.g., to notify you of meetings, financial results).
+We may process the above-mentioned data: for the purpose of internal administration, in order to fulfil our legal obligations (e.g., the requirement to provide the data of the board and its members in the annual report, we rely on legal obligation), to communicate with you (e.g., to notify you of meetings, financial results).
 We may also process your personal data to further our legitimate interest in managing our relations to shareholders, beneficiaries and/or management body members.

-The personal data processed for the purpose of KYC checks will be processed on the bases of Euroapotheca legal obligation and public interests (prevention or detection of illegal activities).
+The personal data processed for the purpose of KYC checks will be processed on the bases of Euroapotheca legal obligation.
 Such personal data will be stored for 10 years from the date of our last interaction with that client and in compliance with our obligations under the relevant laws.

 When you visit our Website, we may collect certain user information automatically from your device.
 For the purpose to ensure the functionality of the Website and to collect statistical information.
 Collecting this information enables us to better understand the visitors who come to our Website, where they come from, and what content on our Website is of interest to them.
 We use this information only for our business purposes, including internal analytics purposes and to improve the quality and relevance of our Website to our visitors.